 Consider the following when using this tool:

 - For PCA, the results of this analysis depend on whether the variables are scaled.
-Because PCA partitions the total variance into components, the larger the raw values of an analysis field, the higher the percent of the total variance is associated with it.
-Scaling each of the analysis fields to have the a variance equal to one removes this effect.
+Because PCA partitions the total variance into components, the larger the raw values of an analysis field, the higher the percent of the total variance that is associated with it.
+Scaling each of the analysis fields to have a variance equal to one removes this effect.
 For example, if the analysis fields are scaled, data measured in feet and data measured in meters result in the same components.
 If unscaled, data measured in feet contributes more to the first component than the same data in meters.
 This is because a distance value measured in feet is larger than the same distance value measured in meters (1 meter = 3.2808 feet).

 - PCA estimates eigenvalues and eigenvectors assuming linear relationships between all of the analysis fields.
 If the relationships between the analysis fields are nonlinear, PCA does not accurately capture these relationships.
-It is recommended that you create a scatter plot matrix of your analysis variables and look for nonlinear patterns.
+It is recommended that you create a scatterplot matrix of your analysis variables and look for nonlinear patterns.
 If nonlinear patterns are found, the Transform Field tool may be able to linearize the relationships.

 For additional information about PCA and Reduced-Rank LDA, see the following reference:

 - James, G., Witten, D., Hastie, T., Tibshirani, R. (2014).
 "An Introduction to Statistical Learning: with Applications in R." Springer Publishing Company, Incorporated. https://doi.org/10.1007/978-1-4614-7138-7